theRealAph/ScopeLocals/README.md

     ServerFrameWork.processRequest() :  set --+    +------- set  ServerFrameWork.processRequest()

 What makes this complicated is that each thread needs its own independent permissions so it also needs its own independent channel.
+In the diagram above the thread on the right has permission to access the database and can proceed to open a connection.
+The thread on the right has no such permission so the open attempt fails with an `InvalidPermissionException`.

 ### Current Capabilities